tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-continuous-delivery-project-setting-up.md

 With the server configured, I can move on to setup the initial CI build job.
 Initially, this job will be responsible for picking up changes from mercurial, executing the build, and reporting the results.

-  1. Select “New Job” from top left menu
+  1. Select "New Job" from top left menu
-  2. Select “Build a free-style software project”
+  2. Select "Build a free-style software project"
   3. Enter a Name
   4. Enter Details
       1. Select Mercurial for SCM and enter URL for the repository (I am using bitbucket for this example) as well as selecting repository browser (bitbucket)
       2. Initially I'll leave build triggers not defined
       3. Configure MS Build by specifying the <code class="codespan">*.sln</code>
-      4. check the “twitter” checkbox at bottom
+      4. check the "twitter" checkbox at bottom
-      5. Run build by clicking “Build Now” at top left
+      5. Run build by clicking "Build Now" at top left
   5. Start debugging build problems

-_Note: Though I didn't show it here, there is also an advanced option under the mecurial settings called “Clean Build”.
+_Note: Though I didn't show it here, there is also an advanced option under the mecurial settings called "Clean Build".
 This will clean the workspace before each build so binaries and test results won't pollute later builds_

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_dashboard_failed.png" title="Jenkins Configuration - Failed Build on Dashboard" /><br /> Dashboard View of Failed Build